10 Tips to Support People With Vision Loss & Dementia

 - Anxiety

-Both dementia and low vision create challenges for patients and their loved ones.
-This includes an increased risk of accidents and injuries.
+Additionally, both dementia and low vision create challenges for patients and their loved ones.

 Being proactive about creating a safe, comfortable environment prevents many common issues that arise in dementia patients with low vision.